 What’s more, it’s a brilliantly practical family car.
 Not only is it spacious, but Kia’s designers have thought carefully about how modern families actually travel.
 With so many chargers, there’ll be no squabbling over who gets to plug in their tablet.
 And thanks to plentiful air vents, there’s no danger that some passengers are too hot while others are too cold.

-The new Sorento from Kia is highly recommended.
+The new Sorento from Kia is highly recommended – there’s a reason it made it onto our best tow car list.
 But for the caravanning customer, we can’t help thinking that the diesel version should be even better.

 You can put a Sorento 4 on your drive for £600.60 per month,.
 That’s a Personal Contract Purchase deal from Kia over 37 months with a 4.8% APR, assuming 10,000 miles per year.

 There’s a £1500 deposit contribution from Kia, and a customer deposit of £4694.50.
 To own the car at the end of the agreement, you’ll need to make a final payment of £23,930.50.